Essential Caregivers and Visitor Guidance

 SAH Masking Policy for Members of the Public

-Patients/Clients MUST wear a mask or face covering upon entering Sault Area Hospital or SAH community-based locations.
+Everyone is encouraged to wear a mask or face covering upon entering Sault Area Hospital or SAH community-based locations.

-Everyone will be provided with a hospital-approved surgical/procedural mask to wear while in the hospital.
+Anyone choosing to wear a mask will be provided with a hospital-approved surgical/procedural mask to wear while in the hospital.
 Masks will be available near all exterior entrances and nursing stations.

 General Essential Caregivers and Visitor Information

-Essential Caregivers at SAH
+Essential Caregivers (Support Person) at SAH

-All Essential Caregivers must be on-boarded through the SAH Essential Caregiver program before they are considered an Essential Caregiver at SAH.
+All Essential Caregiver must be on-boarded through the SAH Essential Caregiver program before they are considered an Essential Caregiver at SAH.
 Please, speak with the Leadership Team on your loved one’s unit to discuss if identifying an individual as an Essential Caregiver would be appropriate as part of the patient’s care plan.

 Visitors at SAH